Microplastics and Human Health: The Invisible Threat Inside Us All - Plastic Collective

 Dermal exposure:

-While still under-researched, there’s a possibility that microplastics could enter our bodies through skin contact, especially from personal care products like exfoliating scrubs that contain microbeads.
+While still under-researched, there’s a possibility that microplastics could enter our bodies through skin contact, especially from personal care products like exfoliating scrubs that contain high concentrations of microbeads.
 Though less studied than ingestion and inhalation, this potential route of exposure raises questions about how widespread the impact of microplastics really is what the adverse effects are on public health.

 What Are the Effects of Microplastics on our Bodies?